deargle-classes/business-analytics/_topics/13_-_CRISP-DM_Project/index.md

 ---
 title: 13 - CRISP-DM Project
 ---

-DataRobot project -- Diabetes Data
+# DataRobot project -- Diabetes Data

-Todo before assigning again
+# Todo before assigning again
-- Ask for f1-optimizing threshold and interpretation for management
+* Ask for f1-optimizing threshold and interpretation for management
-- Give example of interpreting prediction explanations
+* Give example of interpreting prediction explanations
-- Ask for more explanation for lift-chart and binning
+* Ask for more explanation for lift-chart and binning
-- Emphasize that all tables and figures need accompanying prose
+* Emphasize that all tables and figures need accompanying prose
-- Give an example of what should and should not go in the data preparation vs appendix sections **BH**- added all of these elements besides the example of interpreting prediction explanations, is there a specific one you wanted me to put in or just make one up?
+* Give an example of what should and should not go in the data preparation vs appendix sections

-**Deliverables**
+# Deliverables

 1. **Friday at midnight** - *Business understanding through Data Preparation*
 	- A word document with business understanding and data understanding alteryx workflow (yxzp) showing all data preparation

 2. **Next Tuesday Night** - *Data Understanding through Modeling*
 	- A word document of your draft of data descriptives plus modeling writeup Show a screenshot or something of datarobot showing me your models screen

 3. **Thursday Night** - *Evaluation to End (final deliverable)*
 	- One word doc with the complete report -- all sections combined
 	- Alteryx workflow
 	- Share with david.eargle@colorado.edu your datarobot project so I can take a peek if necessary.
 You can share projects with your teammates, you should do that too.
 Please put your canvas team number in your datarobot project name!
 Don’t forget the managerial holdout predictions, as mentioned in the report.

-**Sources**
+# Sources

 For this project, you will analyze the following [data](https://archive.ics.uci.edu/ml/machine-learning-databases/00296/ "data") from a diabetes study.